bright/new-www/content/blog/point-of-sale-software-development-2024-guide-for-pos-system-vendors.md

 On the other hand, **traditional POS involves hosting software and hardware locally**, which gives businesses more control but requires regular maintenance and **higher costs**.

 When you build a POS system, consider business needs: cloud POS excels in flexibility and usually lower costs, while on-premise POS offers better control and offline POS capabilities.
+Every **POS software developer** must weigh the benefits and challenges of both options, including internet dependency vs. full local control.

 ## Types of integrations with point of sale software